 A beautifully photographed film, Chloe Zhao’s stunning sophomore effort The Rider lingers long after it’s over.

-There are moments in Chloe Zhao’s The Rider that are so beautifully shot that I have a feeling the character Ricky from American Beauty would wonder what the hell he was thinking when he filmed that plastic bag floating around in the wind.
+There are moments in Chloe Zhao’s The Rider that is so beautifully shot that I have a feeling the character Ricky from American Beauty would wonder what the hell he was thinking when he filmed that plastic bag floating around in the wind.
 Her film is the very definition of poetry in motion.

-Zhao’s film begins with a man named Brady Blackburn (Brady Trudeau), a young cowboy trying to get back to into the rodeo circuit after suffering an accident that has him prone to seizures and loss of motor function in his right hand.
-His rodeo career appears to be over; he has a metal plate in his head, but still struggles with giving up on his dream, even if he is told by his doctors one more fall could kill him.
+Zhao’s film begins with a man named Brady Blackburn (Brady Trudeau), a young cowboy trying to get back into the rodeo circuit after suffering an accident that has him prone to seizures and loss of motor function in his right hand.
+His rodeo career appears to be over; he has a metal plate in his head but still struggles with giving up on his dream, even if he is told by his doctors one more fall could kill him.

-The problem is Brady feels like life is breaking him in the same way he breaks in his horses; which leads him to the realization that there’s not much difference between him and the bucking broncos he rides.
+The problem is Brady feels like life is breaking him in the same way he breaks in his horses, which leads him to the realization that there’s not much difference between him and the bucking broncos he rides.
 If they are both injured, they lose their purpose in life, and he might as well be put down like the rest.
-His father Tim (Wayne Trudeau) wants him to quit, even if they are having trouble paying the rent and are on the verge of being evicted from their single section mobile home.
+His father, Tim (Wayne Trudeau), wants him to quit, even if they are having trouble paying the rent and are on the verge of being evicted from their single-section mobile home.
 His sister Lilly (Lilly Trudeau) has autism, and his best friend Lane (Lane Scott) lives in a long-term care facility after suffering severe brain damage from a similar injury.
 He is a constant reminder of what could happen if he doesn’t give up on his dream, and dreams are what make life tolerable.